 Ever since the canola plant was created, plant breeders have developed many varieties that improved seed quality and led to a boom in canola oil manufacturing.

-In fact, over 90% of the canola crops grown in the United States are GMO (2).
+In fact, over 90% of the canola crops grown in the United States are genetically modified for herbicide resistance, according to an older 2011 study (

 Canola crops are used to create canola oil and canola meal, which is commonly used as animal feed.